taytestokes/built_api/README.md

 ## CORS

-This API utilizes cors_plug to handle CORS (Cross Origin Resource Sharing) requests.
+This API utilizes Corsica to handle CORS (Cross Origin Resource Sharing) requests.
 Basically, it allows the React client to talk to the API.
+A custom plug is created to configure the allowed response headers.